Enduring Powers of Guardianship

 No, you don’t have to register it, but it’s a good idea to give copies to your family members and your doctor.

 You or your guardian can revoke your EPG at any time, as long as you have mental capacity.
-All you need to do is inform your guardian and any relevant authorities that you’ve revoked it.
-It’s the same process if your guardian wants to revoke their appointment, but you must have mental capacity when they do.
+All you need to do is inform your guardian and any relevant authorities that you’ve revoked your EPG.
+It’s the same process if your guardian wants to revoke their appointment, but you must have mental capacity when they renounce their appointment.

 An EPG lasts as long as you’re alive.
 It expires when you die.